 The proposed Zoning Code Amendment is considered exempt from CEQA pursuant to CEQA Guidelines Section 15061(b)(3), common sense exemption, because it can be seen with certainty there is no possibility the Amendment will have a significant effect on the environment.
-The Amendment, by itself, does not result in any physical changes in the environment because it eliminates the requirement for a minimum amount of off-street parking but continues to allow the provision of such parking and provides for more robust and appropriate bicycle parking and loading requirements.
-In addition, the Amendment allows for administrative review of parking stackers and automated parking while still requiring the same technical studies and analysis as the current Zoning Code requirements.
+The Amendment, by itself, does not result in any physical changes in the environment because it eliminates the requirement for a minimum amount of off-street parking but continues to allow the provision of such parking, and provides for more robust and appropriate bicycle parking and loading requirements.
+In addition, the Amendment allows for administrative review of parking stackers and automated parking while still requiring the same technical studies and analysis as the current Zoning Code requirements

 SECTION 2.
-Pursuant to the foregoing recitations and findings, the Planning Commission of the City of Culver City, California, hereby recommends to the City Council approval of City-initiated Zoning Code Amendment P2022-0234-ZCA, as set forth in Exhibit A attached hereto and incorporated herein by this reference.
+Pursuant to the foregoing recitations and findings, the City Council of the City of Culver City, California, hereby introduces the Ordinance approving Zoning Code Amendment, P2022-0234-ZCA, amending Culver City Municipal Code (CCMC) Title 17 - Zoning Code, as it relates to off-street parking, bicycle parking, and loading, as set forth in Exhibit A attached hereto and made a part thereof.